- 1 Log Files

-Does calibrating the internal accelerometer affect data from a DL1?
+Does calibrating the internal accelerometer affect data from a 3rd party data logger?

-The internal accelerometer is not used when SoloStorm is configured to work with a DL1, so calibration has no effect.
-The DL1 must be correctly mounted in the vehicle in order to provide accurate acceleration values.
+The internal accelerometer is not used when SoloStorm is configured to work with a 3rd party logger, so calibration has no effect.
+The logger must be correctly mounted in the vehicle and configured in order to provide accurate acceleration values.

-Are runs recorded using a DL1 different from log files recorded off of a Bluetooth GPS?
+Are runs recorded using a 3rd party logger different from log files recorded off of a Bluetooth GPS?

 No, the log files are structurally the same, and store data in the exact same format.

-What data will SoloStorm use from a DL1?
+What data will SoloStorm use from a 3rd party logger?

-SoloStorm will use GPS speed, GPS position, GPS accuracy, time, acceleration, throttle (configurable, analog channel 1 to 7), and RPM.
+SoloStorm will use GPS speed, GPS position, GPS accuracy, time, acceleration, gyros (if available), and OBD/CAN channels that you configure (if available).

-Do automatic triggers work with a DL1?
-Can SoloStorm tell a DL1 to start logging to it’s own memory card?
+Do automatic triggers work with a 3rd party logger?
+Can SoloStorm tell a logger to start logging to it’s own memory card?

-Yes, automatic triggers work with a DL1, but SoloStorm does not tell the DL1 to start logging.
-The DL1 recorder is completely independant of SoloStorm, which uses the continuous data stream from the DL1 serial port.
+Yes, automatic triggers work with a 3rd party logger, but SoloStorm does not tell the logger to start logging.
+The logger is completely independent of SoloStorm, which uses only the continuous data stream from the logger.